projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ### Express Path as Template

 The __path__ field within a policyRefs object in Sveltos can be defined using a template.
-This allows you to dynamically set the path based on information from the cluster itself.
+This allows to dynamically set the path based on information from the cluster itself.

 !!! example "Example - ClusterProfile Flux Region West"
     ```yaml